 Kevin Hare teaches computer science in Atlanta, Georgia.
-He has more than 16-years experience teaching at the high school level and has offered such courses as AP Computer Science A, AP Computer Science Principles, Web Design, Mobile App Development, Video Design, and TV Broadcasting.
+He has more than 17-years experience teaching at the high school level and has offered such courses as AP Computer Science A, AP Computer Science Principles, Web Design, Mobile App Development, Video Design, and TV Broadcasting.
 He spent the bulk of his career at Gonzaga College High School in Washington, DC.
 In his free time, he co-founded the technology company BoxJump.
-He holds a bachelor’s degree in computer science and a master’s degree in secondary education, and is finishing up a master’s degree in computer science from Georgia Tech where he was a research assistant in the Design and Intelligence Lab working with the Errol project.
+He holds a bachelor’s degree in computer science, a master’s degree in secondary education, and is finishing up a master’s degree in computer science from Georgia Tech where he was a research assistant in the Design and Intelligence Lab working with the Errol project.